 - Plant a mint garden.
 Although mint is an invasive garden herb, fire ants will abandon colonies where a sufficient quantity of mint is planted nearby, usually within days.
 A variety of mint plants are available, which will not only provide you with herbs for cooking and tea, but increase your yard's biodiversity.

 What Does Not Work to Control Fire Ants

-If you get stung, aluminum sulfate and meat tenderizer do not work on fire ant stings.
+If you get stung, aluminum sulfate and meat tenderizer, commonly-recommended remedies, do not work at all on fire ant stings.